gtaws/ProtectWithWAF/lab1/README 2.md

 In this lab you protected your Web application against Cross-site scripting, SQL Injection, HTTP flood and simple BOTs using AWS WAF native rules.

 ***

-### Cleanup
-1. Login to AWS console and choose **WAF & Shield** service.

-2. In the **Filter** section select the appropriate region you created the WAF in.

-3. In the **Web ACLs** section.
-Click on the WAF name you created and select the **Rules** tab.
-If you followed name listed in the lab the name will be **waf-lab-1**.

-4. Under **AWS resources using web ACL** (bottom) click the **X** icon to remove the ACL from the Application load balancer.

-5. Select the **Edit web ACL** button (top right of the **Rules** tab).
-On the **Edit web ACL \<waf name\>** click the **X** icons for each of the rules attached to the web ACL until there are no rules remaining.
-Then select **Update**.

-6. You should be back at the **Web ACLs** page.
-Make sure the WAF you created is selected still and click the delete button.

-7. Click Rules from the left hand side.
-You should see the 4 rules BadBot1Rule, HTTPFlood1Rule, SQLInjection1Rule, and XSS1Rule if you followed the naming in the lab.

-8. Select HTTPFlood1Rule and select the **Delete** button.
-You will be prompted with a warning, Click the **Delete** button.

-9. For the remaining rules you will need to click on the rule name, example select BadBot1Rule, in the right pane
-    1. Click **Edit rule**.
-    2. Select the **X** in the top right of the defined condition filter.
-    3. Select update.
-You should get the message **All conditions for this rule will be removed** in a yellow box.
-    4. Once you have removed all matched conditions for the the rule you can then delete the rule by selecting the radio button and then clicking the **Delete** button.
-You will get a warning again, click the **Delete** button.

-10. Perform the steps outlined in step 9 above for each of the remaining rules (SQLInjection1Rule & XSS1Rule)

-You are only charged for WebACLs and Rules.
-You are not charged for each condition.
-You are welcome to clean up each of the conditions we created (XSS1, SQLInjection1, BadBot1), but you will not be charged if you leave them.

-1. To remove click each of the conditions, select each specific condition (list below) and delete each filter.

-    -   Cross-Site Scripting - XSS1
-    -   SQL Injection - SQLInjection1
-    -   String and regex matching - BadBot1
-***

 ### Appendix: